 a Personal Computer (PC) with 1GB available hard drive storage and an available USB port

+An ATC Controller with an 16x40 character LCD display and associated keyboard, as well as a primary USB port capable of running startup scripts, is also required for this procedure.

-Runtime versions of the Front Panel Manager, ATC Configuration Menu and System Configuration Utilities are required to be installed and operational on the controller.
+Runtime versions of the Front Panel Manager, ATC Configuration Menu and System Configuration Utilities are required to be installed and operational on the controllers.

 Start